Bow-Tie Analysis and AI - How to Improve Workplace Safety

 3 mins

-In this blog, we will explore how bow-tie diagrams and AI-powered computer vision can be used together to improve safety in your workplace.
+This article explains how bow-tie diagrams and AI-powered computer vision can work together to improve workplace safety.

 Define this hazardous event in the center of the bow tie (the yellow circle in our example).